 It was in the late 1980’s that a road was built from Dumre up to Besi Sahar and it became the new Annapurna Circuit trailhead.
 Clearly the last forty years have seen many changes in Annapurna region.
 I’m sure that already in the early 1990’s potential Annapurna Circuit trekkers were asking if it was still worth doing.
 Note the direction of travel – the Annapurna Circuit is done in a counter-clockwise direction so that your body has time (i.e. about ten days) to acclimatize to the increasing altitude, so that crossing Thorung La, the major pass of the trek at 5416m (17,769 feet) does not become an issue.

 Even when I did the trek in October of 2006, the “trail” from the pilgrimage center of Muktinath to Jomsom and on down to Tatopani was often a dusty gravel road that we shared with buses and jeeps and motorcycles; now a new road has been opened on the other side of the Annapurnas that allows you to drive right to Chame, the first section of the trail that used to make up the first week or so of the classic “back-in-the-day” Annapurna Circuit.

 Itineraries of Three U.K. and North American Adventure Travel Companies:

-Take a look at a new (May 2016) KE Adventure Travel offering – The Ultimate Annapurna Trek – and you’ll see that the idea of a circuit has been abandoned.
+Take a look at a new (May 2016) KE Adventure Travel offering – Annapurna Circuit AND Annapurna Sanctuary – and you’ll see that the idea of the actual circuit has been abandoned.
 Instead of Besi Sahar as the start point it is now higher up at Dharapani and once at Jomsom it is a jeep ride down to Tatopani.
 What has been added is an Annapurna Base Camp side trip.
 Not a bad solution to the road issue!